Tank gun

-A tank gun is the main armament of a tank.
-Modern tank guns are high-velocity, large-caliber artilleries capable of firing kinetic energy penetrators, high-explosive anti-tank, and cannon-launched guided projectiles.
-Anti-aircraft guns can also be mounted to tanks.
+A tank gun or tank cannon is the main armament of a tank.
+Modern tank guns are high-velocity, large-caliber artillery capable of firing kinetic energy penetrators, high-explosive anti-tank, and cannon-launched guided projectiles.
+Additional weapons, such as anti-aircraft guns, heavy machine guns and rocket launchers can also be mounted to tanks.

 As the tank's primary armament, they are almost always employed in a direct fire mode to defeat a variety of ground targets at all ranges, including dug-in infantry, lightly armored vehicles, and especially other heavily armored tanks.
 They must provide accuracy, range, penetration, and rapid fire in a package that is as compact and lightweight as possible, to allow mounting in the cramped confines of an armored gun turret.
 Tank guns generally use self-contained ammunition, allowing rapid loading (or use of an autoloader).
 They often display a bulge in the barrel, which is a bore evacuator, or a device on the muzzle, which is a muzzle brake.